openid/OpenYOLO-Spec/android/bbq.md

 ### Dispatching responses

+In order to receive a BBQ query response, the requester must dynamically register a broadcast receiver for an action of form `org.openyolo.credential:REQUEST_ID`, where `REQUEST_ID` is the zero-padded, upper-case hexadecimal form of the 64-bit request ID.
+For example, if the request ID were 51966 in decimal, the registered broadcast receiver action will be `org.openyolo.credential:000000000000CAFE`.

-Responses are sent back to the requester in the form of targeted broadcasts.
+Responses are sent back to the requester in the form of targetered broadcast messages to this action:
-The requester dynamically registers a broadcast receiver to capture responses.
-The _ACTION_ for the response is the requested data type with the request ID concatenated in zero-padded hex form, e.g.
-"org.openyolo.credential:000000000000CAFE" where "org.openyolo.credential" is
-the requested data type and "000000000000CAFE" is the request ID (51966 in decimal).

 ```java
 IntentFilter filter = new IntentFilter();